grimhaven/grimhaven/README.rst

   * regex
   * serialization

-Once these are met, simply run the `scons` command in this directory.
+Once these requirements are met, simply run the `scons` command in the root of this source tree, which will by default build the MUD server binary `build/grimhaven`.

 Setup
 =====